92jackson/GSConnect-Android-Files-Launcher/README.md

 ## Requirements

-Install GSConnect, Nautilus integration and Zenity on Fedora:
+Install GSConnect, Nautilus integration and Zenity, if using Fedora, use:

     sudo dnf install gnome-shell-extension-gsconnect nautilus-gsconnect zenity